1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 Examples

-The xclibel1.py example script is provided with XCLIB.
+The xclibel1.py and xclibex1.py example scripts are provided with XCLIB.

 Support

-The XCLIB Python module and wrapper was developed and tested with Python 3.
-Earlier versions of Python are neither tested nor supported.
+The XCLIB Python module and wrapper was developed and tested with Python 3 which has support for the Python ''Buffer Protocol''.
+Earlier versions of Python are neither tested nor will be supported.

 The ''structured'' XCLIB functions are not currently supported via the XCLIB Python wrapper.